Saturday

-Joseph Smith's unexpected death created a crisis as to who would lead the church.
-Several assumed power which caused the
+Joseph Smith’s unexpected death on June 7, 1844, caused a crisis as to who would be his successor.
+Several assumed power and caused his church to split into several denominations.
+Some of the more notable include:

 Brigham Young